 1. What is Native American – Who are Native Americans

-- Native Americans are the indigenous people of the North and South America.
+- Native Americans are the indigenous people of North and South America.

 - Indigenous people means the ethnic groups of people who are the original inhabitants of a particular region.

-- They have the blood line of original people of north and south America.
+- They have the bloodline of the original people of the north and south America.